Sweetlight95/Employee-Record-Application-Frontend/README.md

 This project is about an employee record frontend Where an admin can delete an employee,
 An Admin can add an employee,
-An Admin can update an employee's details
+An Admin can update an employee's details.